 Remember to search for keywords related to your content on social platforms to see what hashtags come up.
 In addition, be sure to use social listening tools to understand what users are talking about and any trends that you could relate to your brand.

-Using relevant hashtags on Twitter can increase your engagement, as long as you don’t go overboard.
-One or two hashtags per tweet should suffice.
-When you use a couple of hashtags and specifically ask your followers to retweet, this can result in even more engagement.
+Using relevant hashtags on X (previously Twitter) can increase your engagement, as long as you don’t go overboard.
+One or two hashtags per tweet should be enough.
+When you use a couple of hashtags and ask your followers to retweet, this can result in even more engagement.

-The use of hashtags on Twitter will make your post accessible when people search for your tag.
+The use of hashtags on X will make your post accessible when people search for your tag.
 It can also help you to find conversations to get involved in.
 For even more impact on this platform, research trending hashtags.
-Check out this list of Twitter hashtag research tools and one specific to researching Twitter trends is Twitonomy.

 You can find relevant hashtags to use by simply typing a keyword into the search bar.